Stable distributions and domains of attraction for unitarily invariant Hermitian random matrix ensembles: The Generalised Central Limit Theorem

 Finally let us point out, once again, that the condition~\eqref{4.1.2} for the domain of attraction is also referred to as regular variation~\cite{Basrak_thesis,Basrak}.
 Thus, Proposition~\ref{heavy_tail} and Corollary~\ref{DoA_heavy_tail} tell us that regular variation implies a heavy tail with a very specific index.
 As not each measure is of regular variation it already shows that not each heavy-tailed matrix with an index $\tilde{\alpha}$ is in the domain of attraction of a stable ensemble with stability exponent $\alpha=\tilde{\alpha}$.
 To illustrate this we would like to consider a very simple univariate example.
 It is a probability measure of a sum of Dirac delta functions acting as follows on a bounded function $\varphi\in B(\R)$

 It is clear that it has generalised moments up to order $1$.
 However it can be verified that this does not satisfy~\eqref{4.1.2}.
 For example, taking $\Sigma=\{1\}$ in~\eqref{4.1.2} it holds

 for any $k\geq 0$.
-We have exploited the floor function $\lfloor k\rfloor$ which yields the smallest integer which is larger than or equal to $k$.
-The reason for breaking down of the statements above is that significant parts of probability are distributed on events that are too far apart.
+We have exploited the floor function $\lceil k\rceil$ which yields the smallest integer which is larger than or equal to $k$.
+The reason of a break down of the statements above is that significant parts of probability are distributed on events that are too far apart.
 This prevents some kind of self-averaging effect that lies behind the generalised central limit theorems.

 All distributions we have used so far are regularly varying when they have heavy tails.
 For instance, let us consider the invariant elliptical distribution, see Proposition~\ref{prop:Gauss.ellip},

 with $\Sigma>0$ as in~\eqref{Sigma}, $y_0\in\R$, and $p$ being a Borel probability measure on $\mathbb{R}_+$.
 Let us denote by $\ast$ the additive convolution of two distributions, then it can be readily shown that